fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

   K_1 \subset K_2 \subset \ldots \subset K_m .
 ```

-Then persistent homology tracks the appearance and disappearance (also often
+Persistent homology tracks the appearance and disappearance (also often
-called the birth and death) of topological features as one moves through the
+called the *birth* and *death*) of topological features as one moves through
-complexes in the filtration.
+the complexes in the filtration.
 In ConleyDynamics, one can specify a Lefschetz
 complex filtration by assigning the integer ``k`` to each simplex that first
 appears in ``K_k``.
 Moreover, it is expected that ``K_m = K``.
 Then the
 persistent homology is computed via the following command: